wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

     cacheServer.start();
     ```

-    **Note:** With this setting, one slow client can slow the server and all of its other clients because this blocks the threads that write to the queues.
+    **注意:** With this setting, one slow client can slow the server and all of its other clients because this blocks the threads that write to the queues.
 All operations that add messages to the queue block until the queue size drops to an acceptable level.
 If the regions feeding these queues are partitioned or have `distributed-ack` or `global` scope, operations on them remain blocked until their event messages can be added to the queue.
 If you are using this option and see stalling on your server region operations, your queue capacity might be too low for your application behavior.